alainwolf/roll.urown.net/glossary.rst

         computer software for rapid data lookup.
 Hash functions accelerate table or database lookup by detecting duplicated records in a large file.
 One such application is finding similar stretches in DNA sequences.
 They are also useful in cryptography.
-A :term:`cryptographic hash function` allows one to easily verify whether some input data map onto a given hash value, but if the input data is unknown it is deliberately difficult to reconstruct it (or any equivalent alternatives) by knowing
+A :term:`Cryptographic Hash Function` allows one to easily verify whether some input data map onto a given hash value, but if the input data is unknown it is deliberately difficult to reconstruct it (or any equivalent alternatives) by knowing